evildmp/diataxis-documentation-framework/reference.rst

 ===========

 ..  image:: /images/overview-reference.png
-    :alt: 'Reference - information oriented, theoretical knowledge, that serves our work'
+    :alt: Reference - information oriented, theoretical knowledge, that serves our work
     :class: floated

 The only purpose of a reference guide is to describe, as succinctly as possible, and in an orderly